tracel-ai/burn/examples/custom-image-dataset/README.md

 ## Example Usage

-The CNN model and training recipe used in this example are fairly simple since the objective is to demonstrate how to load a custom image classifcation dataset from disk.
+The CNN model and training recipe used in this example are fairly simple since the objective is to demonstrate how to load a custom image classification dataset from disk.
 Nonetheless, it still achieves 70-80% accuracy on the test set after just 30 epochs.

 ```sh